Free C / C++ Libraries, Source Code and Frameworks

 - GradC++ ToolBox

 GradC++ ToolBox contains several C++ components dealing with threading, program options, logging, and initialisation of COBRA services.
 It comes with an administrative guide, programmers' guide and sources.
-The C++ library may be used free of charge for non-commercial purposes, but I'm not sure.
+I think the C++ library may be used free of charge for non-commercial purposes, but I'm not sure.
 It's best to read the licence yourself.